claroline/Claroline/README.md

 Installation
 -------------------------

-This bundle is a required bundle from CoreBundle.
-It is needed so the Core can work properly.
+This bundle completes the Core bundle.
+It is needed so the system can generate notifications.

-However if you want to install it manually here is the package in composer:
+Via composer:

 `composer require icap/notification-bundle "dev-master"`

-Prerequisites
+Configuration
 ------------------------

-*	*User* class must provide methods: getId(), getFirstName(), getLastName() and getPicture() (user's avatar)
-*	*Resource* class must provide methods: getId(), getClass()
-*	In config.yml the following fields need to be informed:
-    - default_layout : the layout from which the notification list page will extend (default ClarolineCoreBundle::layout.html.twig)
+*	After installation, an Notification configuration admin tool has been added which allow as to set the following:
-    - max_per_page : the maximum number of notifications per page in notification list page (default 50)
+    - the maximum number of notifications per page in notification list page (default 50)
-    - dropdown_items : the number of notifications present in the dropdown list (default 10)
+    - the number of notifications present in the dropdown list (default 10)
+    - activate the automatic cleanup of notification items after x days
+    - the number of days after which a notification is deleted

 How to use in plugins
 -----------------------------